The premier facial recognition solution for live video

 Fast & Accurate

-SAFR’s 99.86% accuracy rate is balanced by industry-leading performance that delivers results 3-5 times as fast as competing facial recognition algorithms.
-In the April 2019 National Institute of Standards and Technology (NIST) results, the SAFR algorithm tested as both the fastest and most compact among algorithms for wild images with less than 0.022 FNMR.
+SAFR’s 99.86 percent accuracy is balanced by industry-leading performance that delivers results 4-5 times as fast as competing facial recognition algorithms.
+In the April 2019 National Institute of Standards and Technology (NIST) results, the SAFR algorithm tested as both the fastest and most compact among algorithms for wild images with less than 0.022 False Non-Match Rate (FNMR).
 Its rapid performance allows SAFR to sample video image frames considerably faster than competing algorithms.
 Increased sampling increases accuracy.
 The superior accuracy achieved by SAFR is also a result of a greater diversity in the data set and the use of only real faces (vs. simulated faces) to train the algorithm.
 The SAFR database is optimized for rapid matching against millions of records in near real time, making identification extraordinarily fast.
 With edge intelligence, SAFR detects a face moving through live video, and then recognizes it, in under 100 milliseconds.

 Distributed & Flexible